Here are some situations where we have been able to assist clients in making successful professional negligence claims:

 - Vets (veterinary surgeons) – mistakes in a pet’s treatment.

-- Will writers – invalid wills, or wills unintentionally leaves someone out.
+- Will writers – invalid wills, or wills which unintentionally leave somebody out.

 Dealing with a professional negligence dispute can take time.
 The circumstances are often complicated, and demonstrating how the professional has been negligent and caused losses can be an involved process.
 We will explain everything simply, and explore with you your options, and agree the best course of action – this could be litigation, negotiation or mediation.
 Finally, we aim to secure the best outcome possible for you.